Fleet technology trends 2020

 Piles of crumpled, illegible paper forms will soon be a thing of the past.
-Thanks to user-friendly technology, workers are now able to update customisable mobile forms in the field.
-Helpful features like automatic completion, geo-stamping and customisation now feature in many paperless solutions.
+Thanks to user-friendly technology, workers are now able to update customizable mobile forms in the field.
+Helpful features like automatic completion, geo-stamping and customization now feature in many paperless solutions.
 Best of all, managers can use data captured on mobile forms for long-term reference and analysis.

 One such solution, Actsoft’s Encore, enables businesses to track and engage with mobile employees.
 Geared towards businesses with itinerant staff, managers can easily communicate jobs to workers in the field, eliminating manual forms and timesheets.
 Employers can track inventory, streamline daily admin, improve accountability and more.

 Another product, ProntoForms’ Mobile Forms, is a low-code, enterprise-grade application solution for front-line workers.
 Removing the need for paper forms, this platform integrates with Geotab and a wide range of cloud systems.
 Submissions are saved automatically and continue to be accessible in service-free areas.
 Drivers can also embed rich media, such as photos, annotations, customer signatures, videos and audio recordings.

 Front-line workers can go paperless with Mobile Forms by ProntoForms.